wwarby/walker/README.md

 11. Press the top right button to add a new Data Screen.
 You should land in a menu with “Custom Data” highlighted.
 12. Press the top right button.
 You should be asked to “Choose Layout”, where you’ll be able to scroll up and down through different layouts.
 You want the top one, which just has “Field 1” in the middle.
 13. Press the top right button to move to choosing the field.
 You should land in a menu with Connect IQ Fields highlighted and 0/2 Added underneath.
 14. Press the top right button.
-You should land in another submenu, where you’ll be able to select the downloaded data field you want to use.
+You should land in another sub-menu, where you’ll be able to select the downloaded data field you want to use.
 15. Scroll down using the bottom left button until “Walker” is selected, then press the top right button to select it.
 16. You should now see the Walker data field on your screen, but it will be the last data field in the list.
-You probably want it to be the first so that it s7ows by default when you start a walk.
+You probably want it to be the first so that it shows by default when you start a walk.
 18. Press the top right button to edit the position of the field.
 You should land in a menu with “Layout 1 Field” highlighted.
 Use the bottom left button to scroll down to “Reorder”
 19. Press the top right button.
-You should now land in a submenu where “Walker” is highlighted.
+You should now land in a sub-menu where “Walker” is highlighted.
 20. Press the middle right button repeatedly to move Walker up to the top of the list, then press the top right button to confirm.
 21. You’re done.
 Press the bottom right button three times to exit out of the menus, and you should be back to the activity selection menu with “Walk” selected.
 22. Press the top right button to select the “Walk” activity and you should find you’re ready to go for a walk with Walker shown on screen by default.